It looks like a lot of free things are boring and/or require you to actually have friends. Aren’t there any fun things I can do by myself?

 36. Seek out a solitary place on foot.
 One activity I particularly enjoyed doing during my college days was exploring seemingly crowded places but searching for nooks and crannies that were completely isolated from the hubbub.
 I used to find small back rooms of the large university library and just curl up in there and read.
 I also used to climb the large trees on campus to get up above the crowds below.
 The search for solitude was enjoyable and finding it was sublime.

 37. Start (and maintain) a journal.
-This is an activity that my wife has recently started and she’s thoroughly enjoying it.
+I’ve been keeping a journal for years now and find it valuable and fulfilling.
 Just start on any old spare notebook you have lying around your house.
-Just jot down the most interesting things you did that day – even if they don’t seem interesting right now.
-Eventually, you’ll start to build up a nice catalogue of entries and it’ll become quite fun to read earlier writings.
+Jot down the most interesting things you did that day – even if they don’t seem interesting right now.
+Eventually, you’ll start to build up a nice catalog of entries and it’ll become quite fun to read earlier writings.

 38. Go to a free movie.
 If you look around a bit, you can often find free movie showings in your community.
 Start by visiting the libraries available to you – many have open movie nights, where you can go sit in the library auditorium and enjoy a free film.
 If you live near a university, there’s often a film group there showing a weekly movie as well.
 Often, other community groups will put on regular film nights as well – just check around.

 39. Take up walking, jogging, or running.
 There are almost no solitary activities that combine physical exertion, rhythm, and peace of mind like sustained walking, jogging, or running, and all you really need to get started is a pair of decent shoes.
-Define a regular, sensible jogging routine (three times a week for thirty minutes is a good way to get started) and dig in on the paths around you.
+Define a regular, sensible jogging routine (three times a week for 30 minutes is a good way to get started) and dig in on the paths around you.
 The key isn’t to kill yourself, but to just exert yourself a little and figure out how to get into a good, healthy rhythm along the way.
+For a more rigorous, flexible free workout, try rucking – walking or hiking with extra weight in a backpack.

 40. Take a long, hot bath.
 Just fill up your bathtub with some nice, warm water, get yourself in there, and kick back.
 Enjoy the long soak and just let the little worries drift away for a while.
 To me, this is almost as good as a professional massage but the cost is just right – plus it’s just as convenient as the bathroom down the hall.